Cellular structures using $\textbf{U}_q$-tilting modules: Cellular structures: examples and applications

-Thus, our main result implies that $\cal{H}_d(q)$ and in particular $\K[S_d]$ are cellular for any $q\in\K^{\ast}$ and any field $\K$ (by taking $n\geq d$).
+Thus, our main result implies that $\cal{H}_d(q)$, and in particular $\K[S_d]$, are cellular for any $q\in\K^{\ast}$ and any field $\K$ (by taking $n\geq d$).

-In this case the cell modules for $\Endrr$ are usually called Specht modules $S^{\lambda}_{\K}$ and our Theorem~\ref{thm-dim} gives the following. \begin{itemize} \item If $q=1$ and $\Char(\K)=0$, then the dimension $\dim(S^{\lambda}_{\K})$ is equal to the multiplicity of the simple $\Uu_1$-module $\Delta_1(\lambda)\cong L_1(\lambda)$ in $V^{\otimes d}$ for all $\lambda\in\P^0$.
-These numbers are given by known formulas (e.g. the hook length formula). \item If $q=1$ and $\Char(\K)>0$, then the dimension of the simple head of $S^{\lambda}_{\K}$, usually denoted $D^{\lambda}_{\K}$, is the multiplicity with which $T_1(\lambda)$ occurs as a summand in $V^{\otimes d}$ for all $\lambda\in\P_0$.
-It is a wide open problem to determine these numbers. \item If $q$ is a complex, primitive root of unity, then we can compute the dimension of the simple $\cal{H}_d(q)$-modules by using the algorithm from Subsection~\ref{sub-char}.
-In particular, this connects with the LLT algorithm from~\cite{llt}. \item If $q$ is a root of unity and $\K$ is arbitrary, then not much is known.
+In this case the cell modules for $\Endrr$ are usually called Specht modules $S^{\lambda}_{\K}$ and our \fullref{thm-dim} gives the following. \begin{itemize} \item If $q=1$ and $\Char(\K)=0$, then the dimension $\dim(S^{\lambda}_{\K})$ is equal to the multiplicity of the simple $\Uu_1$-module $\Delta_1(\lambda)\cong L_1(\lambda)$ in $V^{\otimes d}$ for all $\lambda\in\P^0$.
+These numbers are given by known formulas (e.g. the hook length formula). \item If $q=1$ and $\Char(\K)>0$, then the dimension of the simple head $D^{\lambda}_{\K}$ of $S^{\lambda}_{\K}$ is the multiplicity with which $T_1(\lambda)$ occurs as a summand in $V^{\otimes d}$ for all $\lambda\in\P_0$, see also \cite{erd}.
+It is a wide open problem to determine these numbers.
+(See however \cite{rw}.) \item If $q$ is a complex, primitive root of unity, then we can compute the dimension of the simple $\cal{H}_d(q)$-modules by using the algorithm as in \cite{astproofs}.
+In particular, this connects with the LLT algorithm from \cite{llt}. \item If $q$ is a root of unity and $\K$ is arbitrary, then not much is known.
 Still, our methods apply and we get a way to calculate the dimensions of the simple $\cal{H}_d(q)$-modules, if we can decompose $T$ into its indecomposable summands. \end{itemize}